Rothesay New Brunswick waterfront homes along the Kennebecasis River

 Do you complete home inspections on waterfront properties along Gondola Point Road?

 Yes.
 The Gondola Point Road corridor has a mix of housing from Victorian era to modern builds, many with waterfront exposure.
 High water tables, flood line moisture, and multi-era additions are common along that stretch.
-I also look at whether radon mitigation rough-ins were included in post-2015 construction, as some newer builds in this area have them.
-This stretch borders home inspections in Quispamsis, and I cover both sides of Gondola Point regularly.
+I also look at whether radon mitigation rough-ins were included in post-2015 construction.
+This stretch borders Quispamsis, and I cover both sides regularly.